-Cautious Fed lifts stocks to record high, investors eye earnings boost
+GLOBAL MARKETS-Cautious Fed lifts stocks to record high, investors eye earnings boost

-SINGAPORE (Reuters) - Global stocks scaled record highs on Friday, with Asian equities rising for the fifth straight session, as signs the Federal Reserve will pursue a gradual rate tightening path and hopes of a strong earnings season lifted appetite for risk assets.
+SINGAPORE, July 14 (Reuters) - Global stocks scaled record highs on Friday, with Asian equities rising for the fifth straight session, as signs the Federal Reserve will pursue a gradual rate tightening path and hopes of a strong earnings season lifted appetite for risk assets.

+European stocks are set for a flat to higher open, with spreadbetter CMC Markets expecting Germany's DAX to open little changed, Britain's FTSE 100 to start the day up 0.1 percent and France's CAC 40 to rise 0.2 percent.

-The MSCI World Index .MIWD00000PUS was marginally higher early on Friday, just a whisker below an all-time intraday high hit earlier.
+The MSCI World Index was almost 0.1 percent higher on Friday, just a whisker below an all-time intraday high hit earlier.
 It is on track to end the week 1.6 percent higher.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS advanced 0.3 percent to its highest level in two years.
-It's set for a 3.3 percent gain for the week.
+MSCI's broadest index of Asia-Pacific shares outside Japan advanced 0.2 percent to its highest level in two years.
+It's set for a 3.1 percent gain for the week, its biggest since mid-March.

-Chinese shares bucked the positive trend, with the CSI 300 .CSI300 index falling marginally, and the Shanghai Composite .SSEC down 0.15 percent.
-Hong Kong's Hang Seng .HSI climbed 0.2 percent.
+Chinese shares reversed earlier losses, with the CSI 300 index rising 0.2 percent and the Shanghai Composite flat.
+Hong Kong's Hang Seng rose almost 0.1 percent.

-Wall Street edged higher on Thursday, with the major indexes .DJI .SPX .IXIC up between 0.1 and 0.2 percent, as stocks basked in comments by Federal Reserve Chair Janet Yellen that the central bank's rate hikes could be gradual, given persistently low inflation despite an improving economy.
+Wall Street edged higher on Thursday, with the major indexes up between 0.1 and 0.2 percent, as stocks basked in comments by Federal Reserve Chair Janet Yellen that the central bank's rate hikes could be gradual, given persistently low inflation despite an improving economy.

 Expectations that S&P 500 companies will report second-quarter earnings growth of 7.8 percent also supported stocks.
-Major banks, including JPMorgan Chase (JPM.N), Citigroup (C.N) and Wells Fargo (WFC.N), will report results on Friday.
+Major banks, including JPMorgan Chase, Citigroup and Wells Fargo, will report results on Friday.

 "The U.S. profit reporting season looks likely to be a key market driver over the next couple of weeks," Ric Spooner, chief market analyst at CMC Markets in Sydney, wrote in a note.